Spitfire4466/studer-innotec-api-v2-home-assistant/README.md

 ## Step 6 Deploy, test and modify
 - Try to deploy the modified nodes.
 It should automatically try to get a new token after 30s and get data every two minutes.
-- The first attempt to get data may fail as it tries to inject right away the start the 2min timer, don't worry
+- Don't worry if the first attempt to get data may fail as it tries to inject when nodes are deployed, then it will request every 2min.
+Avoid manually spamming the inject nodes as it will stack timers on the delay node and make a mess.
 - Look at the debug panel for any errors afterwards
 - If the get token part fails, there is may be a problem with your credentials
 - All created sensors will appear in the Entities list of Home Assistant, search for ***studer v2***